DevEpos/devepos.github.io/src/projects/adt-plugins/abap-tags/README.md

 order: 2
 ---

+## Overview

-ADT plug-in for adding tags to ABAP repository objects
+ABAP Tags is an Open Source Plugin which provides tools for adding arbitrary tags to repository objects.

+### Features

+- View to manage ABAP Tags
+- Wizard to assign Tags to repository objects
+- View to handle ABAP Tags for a single repository object
+- Search View, to search for tagged objects
+- Custom tree node in *Project Explorer* view to browse through all tagged objects easily

 ## Source Code